-Green Economy Development Limited (the "Company") and its subsidiaries (collectively, the "Group") is principally engaged in (i) building construction services, (ii) alterations, renovation, upgrading and fitting-out ("A&A") works, (iii) property maintenance services, (together as "Construction Business") and (iv) trading of materials business ("Trading Business").
-The Group expanded its business to Macau, China in 2006 and further to Singapore in 2008.
-Currently, the Group operates in Hong Kong, Macau, and Mainland China as well as Singapore.
+Green Economy Development Limited (the "Company") and its subsidiaries (collectively, the "Group") is principally engaged in (i) building construction, (ii) alterations, renovation, upgrading and fitting-out ("A&A") works, (iii) property maintenance (together as "Construction Business"), (iv) trading of materials business ("Trading Business") and (v) transportation service.
+As at 31 March 2023, the Group operates in Hong Kong and Mainland China.

-The subsidiary of the Group, Wan Chung Construction Company Limited ("Wan Chung"), provides the Group's building construction services, A&A works, and property maintenance services.
+The subsidiary of the Company, Wan Chung Construction Company Limited ("Wan Chung"), provides the Group's Construction Business related services.
 Wan Chung is currently on both the Contractor List and the Specialist List maintained by the Works Branch of the Development Bureau and has been a Group C contractor for building works since July 1992.
-Group C contractors are the highest-ranking contractors in terms of tender's limits for public works contracts and can tender for any value exceeding HK\$300 million.
+Group C contractors are the highest-ranking contractors in terms of tender's limits for public works contracts and can tender for any value exceeding HK\$400 million.
 In addition, Wan Chung is qualified as one of the Repair and Restoration of Historic Buildings specialist contractors that is allowed to carry out works related to both Chinese style and Western style historic buildings and is one of the Group I Turn-Key Interior Design and Fitting-out Works specialist contractors.